Table of Contents

 Practitioners can obtain a licence through apprenticeship to work in a regulated profession.
 Most of their training is done while working for an employer who helps the apprentice learn their trade or profession, in return for their continued labour for an agreed period after they have achieved measurable competencies.

-Apprenticeship contrasts with school-based training, which generally relies on structured instruction, and with unschooled on-the-job training, which relies on training provided by a fellow employee or supervisor with little or no structured instruction.
+Apprenticeship contrasts with school-based training, which relies on structured instruction, and with unschooled on-the-job training, which relies on training provided by a fellow employee or supervisor with little or no structured instruction.

 Apprenticeship spans four distinct phases: induction, off-the-job training, on-the-job training, and certification.

 There are several benefits to apprenticeship programs.
 First, they provide a structured way for people to learn a trade or profession.
 Second, they allow people to get paid while they learn.
 Third, they provide on-the-job training that is specifically tailored to the needs of the employer.
-Finally, apprenticeship programs often lead to a license or certification, which can help practitioners find employment.
+Finally, apprenticeship programs lead to a license or certification, which can help practitioners find employment.

 What is Internship?

 An internship is an opportunity to learn and gain experience in a particular field or profession.
-It can be paid or unpaid and is typically undertaken during a university degree.
+It can be paid or unpaid and is undertaken during a university degree.
 The main aim of an internship is to give students the chance to apply their knowledge and skills in a real-world setting.

 Benefits of an internship include gaining valuable work experience, developing new skills, and networking with professionals.

 Drawbacks of an internship can include long hours, low pay, and little opportunity for career advancement.
-However, these drawbacks are often outweighed by the benefits of the internship experience.
+However, these drawbacks are outweighed by the benefits of the internship experience.

 Most internships are unpaid, but they may offer other benefits, such as a stipend, housing, or transportation.
 Some internships are very structured, with set tasks and goals, while others are more flexible and allow the intern to learn and gain experience in a variety of areas.
 Some internships are even required for graduation from certain academic programs.